Bachirou06/bn-electrification/README.md

 # 🇧🇯 Benin Least-Cost Electrification Analysis

-A Python electrification planning model comparing Grid, Mini-Grid, and Solar Home Systems across **17,205 settlements** in Benin over a 15-year horizon (2025–2040), built on VIDA satellite settlement data and OnSSET methodology.
+A Python electrification planning model comparing Grid, Mini-Grid, and Solar Home Systems across **17,205 settlements** in Benin over a 15-year horizon (2025–2040), built on VIDA satellite settlement data.

 ---
 SHS is the dominant technology in **all 17 sensitivity scenarios** (42–49%).
-The mini-grid demand threshold is the most influential assumption (±5 pp swing on Solar MG share).
+The mini-grid demand threshold is the most influential assumption.

 ---